biast12/tickets-docs/src/dashboard/tags.md

 ### Message Content
 This is how the bot will respond when the command is used.

+**Note:** Tags support [placeholders](../miscellaneous/placeholders.md) when used in ticket channels.
+All welcome message placeholders work in tags, allowing you to create dynamic responses with user information, ticket details, and more.

 ![Tag message example](../img/tags_message_example.webp)

 ## Use Embed